-3.4.5 Thread a Hydraulic Plug 2001299 into the other hydraulic port located 180° from the Port Adapter Fitting.

-3.4.6 Attach Riverhawk pump kit MP-2349, or equivalent to the Port Adapter Fitting.

-3.4.7 Slowly apply hydraulic pressure and stop the pump when the hub will no longer turn on the shaft by hand.
+- 3.4.5 Thread a Hydraulic Plug 2001299 into the other hydraulic port located 180° from the Port Adapter Fitting. - 3.4.6 Attach Riverhawk pump kit MP-2349, or equivalent to the Port Adapter Fitting. - 3.4.7 Slowly apply hydraulic pressure and stop the pump when the hub will no longer turn on the shaft by hand.
 This is known as the "first grip" position and is important for correctly setting the HTC.
-Note and record the pump pressure setting at this first grip position.

-3.4.8 Release the pump pressure to allow the hub to move freely on the shaft end again.

-3.4.9 Re-position the hub on the shaft end in the correct position (hub recess face overhang from the shaft end) for proper alignment as described in Section 2.0.

-3.4.10 Slowly pump to apply hydraulic pressure and stop when the first grip pressure setting last noted is achieved.
-Maintain this position by holding the hydraulic pressure for the next step.

-3.4.11 The proper setting of the HTC is accomplished by the separation or gap between the two halves of the clamp (see Figure 1a).
-Special Gap Tools (Riverhawk PN 7500605 for the drive-end, and PN 7500596 for the compressor-end) have been provided to facilitate this setting.
+Note and record the pump pressure setting at this first grip position. - 3.4.8 Release the pump pressure to allow the hub to move freely on the shaft end again. - 3.4.9 Re-position the hub on the shaft end in the correct position (hub recess face overhang from the shaft end) for proper alignment as described in Section 2.0. - 3.4.10 Slowly pump to apply hydraulic pressure and stop when the first grip pressure setting last noted is achieved.
+Maintain this position by holding the hydraulic pressure for the next step. - 3.4.11 The proper setting of the HTC is accomplished by the separation or gap between the two halves of the clamp (see Figure 1a).
+Special Gap Tools (Riverhawk PN 7500596 for Compressor-End and Riverhawk PN 7501167 for Drive-End) have been provided to facilitate this setting.
 Be sure you maintain the First Grip Position from the previous step until the tool is in place.
 Thread the gap tool into one of the retraction screw holes until the outer sleeve aligns with the first scribe line on the rod (see Figure 6a).
 The tool is spring loaded so you will need to push and turn in order to start the thread.
+Be sure the correct gap tool is used since the clamps are different at each end of this coupling, and each uses a different gap tool.